bizyycodin/study/Study.md

 3. creates folder called node_modules/ and will be listed in the package.json file next to your other dependencies.

 You can share your project with other developers without sharing all the node packages.
 These packages are called dependencies.
-Everyone can cpy your project without the dependencies.
+Everyone can copy your project without the dependencies.
 The dependencies are references in the package.json.

 Someone who copies your project can simply install all packages by using npm install on the command line.